stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

-# The Basic Layout of a rhone-js Web Page
+# The Basic Layout of a dom-mvc Web Page

-This module defines the HTML structure of the main page and implements the functionality of the `select` element that is used to choose and load one of the example applications.
+This module defines the HTML structure of the main page and implements the functionality of the `<select>` element that is used to choose and load one of the example applications.

 First some imports: